NMCTL

 delete_egress Delete Egress role from a Node

-delete_ingress Delete Ingress role from a Node
+delete_remote_access_gateway Delete Remote Access Gateway role from a Node

 delete_relay Delete Relay role from a Node